-With just over 20 minutes left Onyedinma again drove at the heart of the Shrewsbury defence to find Morison who collected the ball in the box and was taken down by Sadler.
+Now Morison suddenly began to look a real threat.
+With just over 20 minutes left Onyedinma again drove at the heart of the Shrews defence to find Morison who collected the ball in the box and was taken down by Sadler.

 Shrewsbury fans were upset with the decision but Gregory kept his composure to fire into the top corner.

-Upson went close with a couple of snapshots and Millwall hung on through six minutes of added time to hand Harris the perfect start.
+Matt Upson went close with a couple of snapshots and Millwall hung on through six minutes of added-time to hand Harris the perfect start.

 It wasn't pretty at times, but Millwall got the job done and in his first competitive game of a first full season in charge Harris will be happy.